slsa-framework/slsa/docs/spec/v1.1/threats.md

 ## Availability threats

+**TODO:** Merge into the list above rather than having a separate section.

 An availability threat is a potential for an adversary to deny someone from reading a source and its associated change history, or from building a package.